ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/live1-migration-guide.md

 ### Accessing the Live-1 cluster

-To access the `live-1` cluster, follow the steps in the [authentication](/tasks.html#authentication) section of this guide, and download your Kube config file.
+To access the `live-1` cluster, follow the steps in the [authentication][ug-authentication] section of this guide, and download your Kube config file.

-Kubernetes provides a [brief guide](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable) on how to set up `kubectl` to use multiple config files simultaneously.
+Kubernetes provides a [brief guide][set-kubeconfig-env] on how to set up `kubectl` to use multiple config files simultaneously.

 You should now be able to switch contexts between the `live-0` and `live-1` clusters.